Numerous pink flamingo lawn ornaments scattered on green grass near a building.

 September 7, 2010

 A clap of thunder ricochets down Park Street in the space between the Mosse Humanities Building and Chadbourne Hall.
-Winds off Lake Mendota drive sheets of cold rain upon students in flip-flops and T-shirts, who screech and laugh, excited this first day of school, energized by lightening and ionized air, unconfined by home or home town.
+Winds off Lake Mendota drive sheets of cold rain upon students in flip-flops and T-shirts, who screech and laugh, excited this first day of school, energized by lightning and ionized air, unconfined by home or hometown.

 I stand under an overhang as the class of 2014 or so stream home in flowing ankle-high rainwaters.
-The scene is black and white, like a Jean Luc Goddard movie popular when I was their age where the actor sees children running across his vision and we know he sees his younger himself.
+The scene is black and white, like a Jean-Luc Godard movie popular when I was their age, where the actor sees children running across his vision, and we know he is seeing his younger self.
 So it is this day.
 I am auditing History 419, History of the Soviet Union.

 I had been here before.
-In 1967 in a lecture in Bascom Hall Professor Michael Petrovich taught a different Soviet History.
-Five years earlier the Cuban Missile Crisis; two years previous the battle of Ia Drang Valley: in Washington, D.C., a Navy code clerk name John Walker offered Washington, D.C.
-KGB Station Chief Solomatin US Navy codes; 700,000 US Troops were learning jungle combat in Vietnam.
+In 1967, in a lecture in Bascom Hall, Professor Michael Petrovich taught a different Soviet History.
+Five years earlier, the Cuban Missile Crisis; two years earlier, the Battle of the Ia Drang Valley; in Washington, D.C., a Navy code clerk named John Walker offered the KGB Station Chief, Solomatin, US Navy codes; 700,000 US Troops were learning jungle combat in Vietnam.

-In 1967 Soviet Foreign Policy 317 could as well have been Martian Astrology 317 so senseless it seemed to me.
-Much concerned me that year; transportation to my job 20 blocks off campus; eight credits of Russian, my girlfriend had missed her period.
-My classmates seemed scions of America’s aristocrats, financially secure, La vie san souci.
+In 1967, Soviet Foreign Policy 317 could as well have been Martian Astrology 317, so senseless it seemed to me.
+Much concerned me that year: transportation to my job, 20 blocks off campus; eight credits of Russian; my girlfriend had missed her period.
+My classmates seemed scions of America’s aristocracy, financially secure, une vie sans souci.
 Such unhappiness they suffered was like that neighborhood dog that would dig a hole, then bark in it for hours.
-So it seemed the anti-Vietnam war movement gave meaning to empty lives.
+So it seemed the anti-Vietnam War movement gave meaning to empty lives.

-On the University of Wisconsin campus, the contending political issues were Maoism vs. Stalinism vs. Trotskyism.
-Other students, born in another solar system – Queens, New York or Winnetka, Illinois – made pilgrimages to Cuba and wore T-shirts with the image of the recently executed Che Chevarra.
+On the University of Wisconsin campus, the contending political issues were Maoism, Stalinism, and Trotskyism.
+Other students, born in another solar system – Queens, New York, or Winnetka, Illinois – made pilgrimages to Cuba and wore T-shirts with the image of the recently executed Che Chevarra.

 I volunteered for Vietnam.

-In the Fall 2010 The Black Book of Communism was published.
-The dead spoke.
+In the Fall 2010 The Black Book of Communism was published and the dead spoke.